Texture Memory-Augmented Deep Patch-Based Image Inpainting: Methodology

 The back-propagation through our sampling function is as

 where $w$ indicates learnable parameters in this module.
-Due to the \texttt{detach} operation, the back-propagation procedure regards $\mathbf{1} - \mathcal{S}$ as a constant value so that gradients can be propagated to $\mathcal{S}$ successfully.
+Due to the \texttt{detach} operation, the back-propagation procedure regards $\mathbf{1}_i - \mathcal{S}$ as a constant value so that gradients can be propagated to $\mathcal{S}$ successfully.
 This reformulation allows the proposed T-MAD to be trained in an end-to-end manner.

 Gumbel-Softmax~\cite{jang2016categorical} replaces non-differentiable sampling from a categorical distribution with a differentiable sampling from a novel Gumbel-Softmax distribution.
-However, Gumbel-Softmax can easily sample the one with highest score but cannot sample other candidates with specific score or rank.
+However, Gumbel-Softmax can easily sample the one with the highest score but cannot sample other candidates with specific scores or ranks.